Fruity Vegan Slow Cooker Desserts: Aymal’s Chemical Protocols for Success

 1. The Acidic Load Delay Protocol

-This protocol is essential when pairing high-acid fruit with creamy elements (yogurt, custard, coconut milk):
+This protocol is essential when pairing high-acid fruit with creamy elements (yogurt, custard, coconut milk).
+Never introduce high-acid fruit and vegan cream at the same time to prevent protein denaturation.

 2. The Moisture Compensation Protocol